 When should I write in my Gratitude Journal?

 There are no guidelines regarding how often you should write in your journal.
 However, writing something down each day is helpful in keeping a positive attitude.
-Some find it helpful to write when they first wake up, while having their cup of coffee to help jump start the day.
+Some find it helpful to write when they first wake up while having their cup of coffee to help jump start the day.
 Others prefer to write an entry before they go to bed, as a way to sift through their thoughts from the day.
 The way you choose to write in your journal is up to you, as it is based on personal preference.
-The options are endless!
+The options are endless

 Ways to get the office involved:

 It’s our mission at ADKHW to help companies improve the health of their employees.
-We believe that healthy employees are happy, more productive, have more energy at work, which equates to healthier bottom line.
+We believe that healthy employees are happy, more productive, have more energy at work, which equates to a healthier bottom line.
 Everyone can benefit from positive reinforcement, especially when it comes to making a lifestyle change.
-This is why we believe that having gratitude journals in the workplace will benefit the mindset and performance of not only our employees, but yours too.
+This is why we believe that having gratitude journals in the workplace will benefit the mindset and performance of not only our employees but yours too.